Awantura o kasę: Duel (Toe-to-Toe)

 The "Duel" appeared on the host's wheel on two wedges, replacing two wedges of "Curiosities" category.
 In the second run, 'What is it?' is replaced by Duel.
-Duel is only in the Final Round.
+The Duel only appears in the Final Round.

 Each team designates one member to take part in a duel.
-These two players are asked to move to a designated station equipped with two button: red for the Champions team and green for the winner of Round 1.
-The teams then take turns eliminating seven categories from the list displayed on the jumbotron, leaving only one category to be played.
-The first to press the button within sixty seconds, has the opportunity to answer the question within fifteen seconds.
-If they answer correctly, the team wins the pool (PLN 500 is taken from each team which results to PLN 1,000 in total + there may be a certain amount of money in the pool from the previous question + the host sometimes adds some money on top of that), while the opponent is goes to the penalty box, and the losing team plays shorthanded.
-In case of a wrong answer, the answering player goes to the penalty box, and the pool carries over to the next question.
-If neither player presses button within thirty seconds, both of them go to the penalty box, and the pool is carried over to the next question.
+These two players are asked to move to a buzzer podium equipped with two buttons: red for the Champions team and green for the winner of Round 1.
+The teams then take turns eliminating seven categories from the list displayed on a jumbotron, leaving only one category to be played.
+The ante for the duel is a flat PLN 500 from each team; this is added to the existing money in the pool, if any, and as usual, the host has the option of adding money to the pool.
+The host reads the question, and the first player to buzz in has the opportunity to answer the question.
+If they answer correctly, the team wins the pool, while the opponent goes to the penalty box, and the losing team plays shorthanded.
+If the player gives an incorrect answer, or does not answer within 15 seconds, the answering player goes to the penalty box, and the pool carries over to the next question.
+If neither player buzzes in within 30 seconds, both of them go to the penalty box, and the pool is carried over to the next question.

 A player in the penalty box can be bought out in any moment by their team via bargaining with the host (in a way similar to asking for a hint).
+In the original run, the winning team was brought back to full strength at the end of the game, however, currently, if a shorthanded team wins, the player in the penalty box remains there until bought out, and may remain in the penalty box for multiple consecutive games.

+As a question is being asked in a duel, it counts as one of the seven questions in the round.